Brown-University-Library/bdr-api-tools/index.md

 ### calc_collection_size.py (brief)

 Calculates the total storage size of all items in the given BDR collection.
 It queries the Search API with pagination to retrieve and process the necessary data, and prints a summary including a human-readable size.
-It separately fetches the collection title via the Collections API.
+It gets the collection title via the Collections API.

 ---

 ### gather_extracted_text.py (brief)

 Collects EXTRACTED_TEXT across all items (parent & child) in a collection, writing a single combined text file and a detailed listing JSON.
-It saves progress to support interruptions and resuming without overloading the server, and offers an optional --test-limit flag for testing convenience.
+It saves progress to resume elegantly if interruptions occur, and offers an optional --test-limit flag for testing convenience.

 ---

 ### show_zip_info.py (brief)

-Fetches data from the item-api and summarizes zip-file contents for the givenitem -- AND zip-file contents for all child-items.
+Assembles data from the item-api and summarizes zip-file contents for the given item -- AND zip-file contents for all child-items.
 It computes per-item and aggregate-summary filetype counts based on extension, and outputs a structured JSON with _meta_ and item_info.

 ---
 ---